ckcollab/django-pin-passcode/README.md

 This is a simple app that adds a site wide pin-passcode for quick authentication.
 I wrote this originally for my personal motivation tracker [chin up](https://github.com/ckcollab/chin-up) so I could quickly login from my phone.

-You enter a PIN passcode (using 0-9 and #) until the correct pin is entered, then:
+You enter a PIN passcode (using 0-9 and #, can use numpad) until the correct pin is entered, then:

  * If `PIN_PASSCODE_USERNAME` is set, you will be logged in as this user